 If for some reason you don’t eat all your cochinita pibil at one sitting, it will keep for several days in the fridge.
 Achiote is an essential ingredient for this recipe, there is no substitute.

-- 3-4 pounds pork shoulder
+3 to 4 pounds pork shoulder

 1 cup orange juice, freshly squeezed if possible

-- 1/2 cup lime juice, juice of 4-5 limes
+1/2 cup lime juice, juice of 4 to 5 limes

-- 1 teaspoons salt
+1 teaspoon salt

 Pickled red onions (optional), for garnish

-- Dry Mexican cheese (queso seco), for garnish
+Dry Mexican cheese (queso seco), for garnish

-- Chopped cilantro, for garnish
+Chopped cilantro, for garnish

-- Lime wedges, for garnish
+Lime wedges, for garnish